u6yuvi/Algorithms/system_design/Sys-Design-Foundation.md

 3. Each follower, applies to same changes to its data as shared in the replication logs.
 2. All Reads can be sent to any of the replicas.

-Issues
+Limitations

-1. Inconsistency - Reads may sometimes see stale data until replication has completed.
+1. Inconsistency - Reads may sometimes see stale data until replication has completed.Eventually , the follower catches up with the leader i.e **Eventual Consistency** with some replication lag.

-Eventually , the follower catches up with the leader i.e **Eventual Consistency** with some replication lag.
+2. In scenario where leader is in one data centre and the follower in the other data centre, any write request on the other data centre where no leader is available ,response time for write operation would be higher.

 **Strong Consistency**